 Real-time performance must be attained by ball tracking robots in order to guarantee rapid replies in interactive applications.
-To accelerate ball tracking and decrease research algorithms latency, has parallel concentrated on processing, hardware acceleration, and optimisation strategies such as in [1] which proposed a set of algorithms for multiple motion tracking from a mobile robot equipped with a monocular camera and a laser rangefinder.
+To accelerate ball tracking algorithms and decrease latency, research has concentrated on parallel processing, hardware acceleration, and optimisation strategies such as in [1] which proposed a set of algorithms for multiple motion tracking from a mobile robot equipped with a monocular camera and a laser rangefinder.